frameworklabs/proto_activities/README.md

 When compiling wit C++ you could also define the following lifecycle callbacks:

-* `pa_defer`: defines an instantaneous block of code to run when the activity ends by itself or gets aborted
+* `pa_defer`: defines an instantaneous block of code to run when the activity ends by itself or gets aborted.
+Add `pa_defer_res` annotation to the context to enable this feature.
-* `pa_suspend`: defines an instantaneous block of code to run when an activity gets suspended by the surrounding `pa_when_suspend`
+* `pa_suspend`: defines an instantaneous block of code to run when an activity gets suspended by the surrounding `pa_when_suspend`.
+Add `pa_susres_res` annotation to the context to enable this feature.
-* `pa_resume`: defines an instantaneous block of code to run when an activity gets resumed by the surrounding `pa_when_suspend`
+* `pa_resume`: defines an instantaneous block of code to run when an activity gets resumed by the surrounding `pa_when_suspend`.
+Add `pa_susres_res` annotation to the context to enable this feature.

 ## Related projects